schlawiner/fu-rpg-frei-und-universell/03-the-characters.md

 <!-- 4 Description
 À quoi ressemble votre personnage ?
 Quel est son nom ?
 D'où vient-il ?
 Qu'est-ce qui fait de lui quelqu'un d'unique ? -->

-### 5. Antriebe {.unnumbered}
+### 5. Motive {.unnumbered}

 Was will deine Figur?
-Was hält sie auf?
+Was hindert sie daran?
 Was würde sie tun, um es zu bekommen?

 <!-- Drives
 What does your character want?
 What is stopping them?
 What will they do